metacpan/metacpan-cpan-extracted/distros/A/App-Phoebe/README.md

 **phoebe-ctl log hits**

+If you are using [App::Phoebe::SpeedBump](https://metacpan.org/pod/App%3A%3APhoebe%3A%3ASpeedBump), you can find the number of blocked requests.
+First, make you you are using the module in your config file:

+    use App::Phoebe::DebugIpNumbers;

+Make sure you start or start `phoebe` with `--log_level=info` or `--log_level=debug`.
+First generate a log file.
+Better to zip it up and analyse it elsewhere.
+This can be pretty big!

+    journalctl --unit=phoebe | gzip > phoebe.log.gz

+Here's how to see how many requests are blocked:

+    zcat phoebe.log.gz | script/phoebe-ctl log hits | head

 **phoebe-ctl log requests \[IP number\]**

 If you are logging IP numbers, this command will offer a little summary.
 In your